Yukon Striker: Records

 When it opened in May 2019, Yukon Striker set three world records among Dive Coaster models for speed, length, and drop height.
 It became the fastest with a maximum speed of 130 km/h, as well as the longest with a track length of 1105 m.
 Although its height of 68 m ties Valravn at Cedar Point, Yukon Striker features the longest drop on a Dive Coaster at 75 m.
+However, Yukon Striker has since lost its records, as Tormenta: Rampaging Run at Six Flags Over Texas broke the height, length and speed records for a Dive Coaster.
 In addition to the records, its 360-degree vertical loop is also a first for Dive Coasters.

 Reception

 The Golden Ticket Awards is an annual set of awards given out by Amusement Today, a newspaper published for the amusement industry.
 The rankings are selected by an international poll conducted by the newspaper.
 In 2019, Yukon Striker was ranked as the 34th best steel roller coaster in the world.
 When Yukon Striker debuted in 2019, the newspaper named Yukon Striker the fourth Best New Roller Coaster of the year.
 In the same year, the ride received the Best Innovation Award from Amusement Today for the ride's loose article and transfer system.